 The best trout lures for streams and rivers include Mepps Aglia Spinner, Panther Martin Classic Spinner, Rapala Original Floating Minnow, Blue Fox Vibrax Spinner, and Rooster Tail Spinner.
 These lures excel in attracting trout with their lifelike appearance, enticing action, and versatility in various water conditions.

 This article highlights the best trout lures available and why I like them.
-We have found 10 of the very best from the most popular brands.

 Table of Contents

-1. Dynamic Lure – Best Rainbow Trout Lure
+1. Dynamic Lure

-It is always a good idea to carry multiple lures with different attracting methods – for example, this lure with a rattling BB inside, and a sparkling spinnerbait to use sunlight.
+It is always a good idea to carry multiple lures with different attracting methods – for example, this lure with a rattling BB inside and a sparkling spinnerbait to use sunlight.

 Pros